Sentosa Flowers

 Amongst the hundreds of messages of wishes and dedications to that special someone, this particular message of peace stood out for me.

 Even moving away from the Imbiah area, giant floral displays can still be seen towering into the sky.
-This colorful display featuring the Chinese character, Chun (spring), is particularly eye-catching due to its majestic height.
-It stands more than 2.5 meters tall!
+This colourful display featuring the Chinese character, Chun (spring), is particularly eye-catching due to its majestic height.
+It stands more than 2.5 metres tall!

 In so many amazing ways, flowers can be transformed into interesting works of art when creativity is put to use!